getferdi/server-docker/README.md

   - Show the full Franz recipe library instead of only custom recipes
   - Import Franz accounts

-## NGINX config
+## NGINX config block
-To access Ferdi-server from outside of your home network on a subdomain use this
+To access Ferdi-server from outside of your home network on a subdomain use this server block:

 ```
 # Ferdi-server